 - a.)
 Transfer of Rights Under the regulations for FERPA in 34 CFR 99.5(a), parent rights regarding education records are transferred to your child at age 18.
 If the rights accorded to the parent under IDEA are transferred to your child who reaches the age of majority, consistent with 34 CFR 300.520, the rights regarding educational records are also transferred to your child.
-(Parent Procedural Safeguards for Parents of students with disabilities, Part B Santa Rosa). - b.)
-ESE students with disabilities who have not yet reached their 22nd birthday and who have not earned a standard diploma and who wish to continue their education may continue to receive Free Appropriate Public Education (FAPE) consistent with a properly developed IEP. - J. Elementary School Absenteeism: After review by the Integrated Services Team (IST) at each school, the Principal has the authority to retain students who have been absent 20 or more days excused and/or unexcused. - The Principal has the final authority, for the grade placement of each student. - K. Middle School Absenteeism: A student in grades six (6) through eight (8) is required to be in attendance 162 days per year in the 180 day school year.
-If a student accrues more than 19 absences within a school year, the student will be referred to the Integrated Services Team (IST) or the Academic Review Committee at the school to determine whether the student shall be promoted.
-The Principal has the final authority for the grade placement of each student in accordance with the Student Progression Plan. - L. High School Absenteeism: Absenteeism equal to ten (10) or more absences during a semester unit of instruction or five (5) or more absences during a quarter unit of instruction requires the demonstration of mastery of the course for all students, except those students enrolled in competency based Dropout Prevention programs as follows: - 1.
+(Parent Procedural Safeguards for Parents of students with disabilities, Part B Santa Rosa). - J. Elementary School Absenteeism: After review by the Integrated Services Team and/or Multi-Tiered System of Supports (IST/MTSS) at each school, the Principal has the authority to retain students who have been absent 20 or more days excused and/or unexcused.

+The Principal has the final authority, for the grade placement of each student.

+- K. Middle and High School Absenteeism: Absenteeism equal to ten (10) or more absences during a semester unit of instruction or five (5) or more absences during a quarter unit of instruction requires the demonstration of mastery of the course for all students, except those students enrolled in competency based Dropout Prevention programs as follows: - 1.
 Meeting the class requirements of the semester/quarter unit of instruction and earning a teacher-assigned passing grade. - 2.
 Passing a comprehensive semester/quarter examination covering the performance standards of the semester/quarter unit of instruction at the 60 percent level or above.
-The length, design, and degree of difficulty of such an exam is to be comparable to the semester/quarter exam required of any other student taking the exam for the same course. - 3.
+The length, design, and degree of difficulty of such an exam is to be comparable to the semester/quarter exam required of any other student taking the exam for the same course.
+Due to state guidelines that prohibit the giving of an additional local cumulative exam in courses required to take a State End of Course (EOC) Exam, the attendance rule does not apply to courses that a State EOC is required to earn credit for the course. - 3.
 Any student who scores below 60 percent on the semester/quarter exam will be awarded a course average of 59 or their actual average, whichever is lower.